justinlewis/cairoplot/README.md

 	where never merged with the master branch.
 This fork will attempt to incorporate the changes made by Michael Rooney.
 Specifically this includes the changes in revision 47, 48, 49, and 50 of this
 	branch: https://code.launchpad.net/~mrooney/cairoplot/label-formatters

+	The more I use CairoPlot the more I seem to make modifications to the library.
+This branch has had numersous small modifications to it.
+Please review the revision history if needed.

 About Cairoplot: